VISIT OUR ART STORE ▶

 Pigments Used to Test the Granulation Medium

-• Van Gogh Turquoise Blue, made from PB15 (phthalo blue) and PG7 (phthalo green)
+• Van Gogh Turquoise Blue — a mixture of PB15 (phthalo blue) and PG7 (phthalo green)

-Both are transparent, highly staining, and non-granulating.
-Perfect for testing what the granulation medium can really do.
+Both pigments are transparent, highly staining, and non-granulating.
+That makes them perfect candidates for testing how effective the granulation medium truly is.

 Pigments used to test